NebulousLabs/Sia/doc/Developers.md

 Developer Conventions
 =====================

-This file is meant to help a developer navagate the codebase and develop clean, maintainable code.
+This file is meant to help a developer navigate the codebase and develop clean, maintainable code.
 Knowing all of these conventions will also make it easier to read and code review the Sia project.